VerdictAI

 What size Dutch oven should I buy?

-Enameled cast iron or bare cast iron for sourdough?
+Enameled cast iron or bare cast iron for baking bread?